GoogleCloudPlatform/jit-groups/doc/site/sources/docs/jitgroups-environment.md

         +   `folders/FOLDER_ID` where `FOLDER_ID` is a folder ID
         +   `organizations/ORG_ID` where `ORG_ID` is an organization ID

-        If you leave `resource_scope` blank, the module won't set up any IAM bindings for the environment's service account.
+        Leave `resource_scope` blank if you don't want the module to set up IAM bindings for the environment's service account.

 1. Reinitialize Terraform and apply the configuration change: